Sarah-Bue/knit-space/README.md

 - [jQuery](https://jquery.com/) was used as a JavaScript library to simplify the JavaScript code.

+- [jQuery UI](https://jqueryui.com/) and [jQuery UI Touch Punch](https://www.drupal.org/project/jquery_ui_touch_punch) were used to implement the drag-and-drop functionality on desktop and mobile devices.

 - [Django Crispy Forms](https://django-crispy-forms.readthedocs.io/en/stable/index.html) was used to render the forms.